RajithAshok/ContractAnalyser/README.md

 **Design decisions worth noting:**

-- **Semantic chunking** — the chunker splits on legal section boundaries (numbered headings, `ARTICLE`, `CLAUSE`, etc.) before falling back to sentence-aware overlap.
+- **Semantic chunking**: The chunker splits on legal section boundaries (numbered headings, `ARTICLE`, `CLAUSE`, etc.) before falling back to sentence-aware overlap.
 This keeps clause context intact across chunk boundaries, which meaningfully improves retrieval precision compared to naive fixed-size splitting.
-- **Structured JSON output** — every agent prompts the LLM to return a strict JSON schema, validated with Pydantic.
+- **Structured JSON output**: Every agent prompts the LLM to return a strict JSON schema, validated with Pydantic.
 Malformed responses are caught and recovered from rather than crashing.
-- **Local-only stack** — no data leaves the machine.
+- **Local-only stack**: No data leaves the machine.
 Embeddings use `all-MiniLM-L6-v2` (~90MB, downloaded once), the vector store is a persistent ChromaDB on disk, and the LLM runs through Ollama.

 ---